 The reaction of some of Josh Duggar’s defenders point to the larger, deeper problem of glossing over abuses of power because “all sins are equal in the sight of God.”
 Defenders ask, “Who of us didn’t make mistakes?
 Who of us didn’t sin as teenagers?”
-But the scandal is not about “sin,” in that it’s not about some normal teenage indiscretion like making out in the basement with your crush after taking a few hits off the first joint you’ve ever rolled.
+But the scandal is not about “sin,” in that it’s not about some normal teenage rebellion like making out in the basement with your crush after taking a few hits off the first joint you’ve ever rolled.
 The scandal, as many scandals before it, is about criminal activity that got covered up and brushed under the rug.
 It’s about a male who molested minors while they slept, and the fact that he was 14 at the times does not make this legal.
 Him saying “I’m sorry, I made a mistake,” doesn’t make it legal either.

 There is an interesting dynamic here, though, and that is that the Duggars and many of their followers tend towards the belief that Old Testament law is, in many cases, still binding.
 The Duggars were followers of Bill Gothard, and according to Gothard’s Advanced Seminar handout titled “Appendix on the Place of Old Testament Law in the Life of New Testament Believers,” “[Old Testament] Law is God’s infinitely wise and masterful ‘blueprint’ for success in personal living, financial decisions, marriage, family, health and community life.”

-This is very similar to the ideas of Reconstructionist Theonomists, who believe US law should be based on Biblical law, specifically Old Testament law.
+This is very similar to the ideas of Reconstructionist Theonomists, who believe US law should be based on Biblical law, and specifically Old Testament law.
 Doug Phillips regularly featured the Duggars in his Reconstructionist Vision Forum conferences, products and marketing materials.

 Here’s where it relates back to molestation: As Reconstructionist Theonomists themselves will point out, according to Old Testament law, rape isn’t really any more wrong for a man than fornication.
 Molesting your sister and having consensual sex with your girlfriend have the same consequences: in the case of an unmarried, unbetrothed female, the bride price is paid and the couple is required (in the case of rape) and allowed (in the case of fornication) to get married to fix the situation (Deuteronomy 22:28-29 and Exodus 22:16-17).